-Genealogy dna testing
+Genealogy & DNA testing

 Genealogy dna testing, also known as genetic genealogy, may be able to help you discover more about your ancestral heritage.
 Some people hail it as the brave new world of genealogical investigation.
-Others object to it because it removes the educational (not to mention, enjoyable) detective work of traditional genealogy research.
-Others insist it's a load of hoccus pocus nonsense designed to separate fools from their wallet.
+Others object to it because they say it removes the educational (not to mention, enjoyable) detective work of traditional genealogy research in archives and libraries.

 Probably the majority simply don't know what to think about genealogy dna testing but are curious to know more.